synthizer/synthizer/manual/src/concepts/object_model.md

 SYZ_CAPI syz_ErrorCode syz_setD6(syz_Handle handle, int property, double x1, double y1, double z1, double x2, double y2, double z2);
 ```

-Synthizer handles are opaque reference-counted pointers to Synthizer objects and are created through constructor functions.
-To decrement the reference count, use `syz_handleDecRef`.
+Synthizer handles are opaque reference-counted pointers to Synthizer objects and
+are created through constructor functions.
+To decrement the reference count,
-It is possible to increment the reference count with `syz_handleIncRef` which is useful for languages which wish to use Synthizer behind a "smart pointer" abstraction, or to interfaec
+use `syz_handleDecRef`.
+It is possible to increment the reference count with
+`syz_handleIncRef` which is useful for languages which wish to use Synthizer
-with the event system, which can function in a borrow-only mode which requires incrementing reference counts on handles that the app wiishes to store elsewhere.
+behind a "smart pointer" abstraction, or to interface with the event system,
+which can function in a borrow-only mode which requires incrementing reference
+counts on handles that the app wiishes to store elsewhere.

 Objects are like classes: they have constructors, properties, and methods.
+These
-These elements of a given object are documented in the object reference.
+elements of a given object are documented in the object reference.
+Objects also
-Objects also effectively have base classes, for example functionality common to all sources.
-This manual pulls that information out
+effectively have base classes, for example functionality common to all sources.
-into a separate page that doesn't refer to a concrete object type.
+This manual pulls that information out into a separate page that doesn't refer
+to a concrete object type.

-`syz_handleGetObjectType` can be used to query the type of an object at runtime, returning one of the `SYZ_OTYPE` constants
+`syz_handleGetObjectType` can be used to query the type of an object at runtime,
-in `synthizer_constants.h`.
-As with C's `malloc` and `free`, calling `syz_handleDecRef`
+returning one of the `SYZ_OTYPE` constants in `synthizer_constants.h`.
+As with
-with `handle = 0` is a no-op.
+C's `malloc` and `free`, calling `syz_handleDecRef` with `handle = 0` is a
+no-op.

 Property names are defined in `synthizer_constants.h` of the form `SYZ_P_FOO`.
-Since some objects have common properties and in order to preserve flexibility, the property enum is shared between all objects.
+Since some objects have common properties and in order to preserve flexibility,
+the property enum is shared between all objects.

-Properties are set through `syz_setX` and read through `syz_getX` where `X` depends on the type:
+Properties are set through `syz_setX` and read through `syz_getX` where `X`
+depends on the type:

 - `I` for integer
 - `D` for double